Rotterdam Ahoy: RACC and RTM Stage

 In July 2018, construction work began on an extension to the Ahoy complex.
 Rotterdam Ahoy Convention Centre (RACC) and RTM Stage, designed by Kraaijvanger Architects, opened at the end of 2020 and is directly connected to the Ahoy Plaza.
-The new premises, featuring a dual-purpose 7.000 concert hall and 2,750-seat auditorium/theatre (expandable to 4,000), adds an additional 35,000 square metres of floor space.
-On the 2nd and 3rd floors there are 35 break out rooms, varying in capacity from 50 to 1,000, that can be used separately or combined and a 2,300 m^{2} Expo Foyer which can be used for gala dinners, expos and receptions.
-In December 2023, construction of a new parking garage began on Ahoy's old P3 parking lot.
-The new garage, in between the new Ibis hotel and Ahoy forecourt, has room for 628 cars and is expected to be completed in the last quarter of 2024.
-In 2017, it was announced that a Pathé cinema would also be built adjacent to the forecourt.
+The new premises, featuring a dual-purpose 7,000-seat concert hall and 2,750-seat auditorium/theatre (expandable to 4,000), adds an additional 35,000 square metres of floor space.
+On the second and third floors there are 35 break out rooms, varying in capacity from 50 to 1,000, that can be used separately or combined and a 2,300 m^{2} Expo Foyer which can be used for gala dinners, expos and receptions.

-The artists' entrance to the main arena was renamed "Door Duncan" in 2020, in honor of Duncan Laurence (who was born in nearby Spijkenisse) who in brought the Netherlands its first victory in the adult Eurovision Song Contest since 1975.